What Is The Difference Between Diff Lock And 4X4? Easy Explainer!

 4WD vehicles come with differentials in the front and the rear-drive axle.
 And as earlier mentioned, four-wheel-drive cars mostly have up to three differentials – the front, rear, and center.

 To further understand the working mechanisms of locking differentials, let’s learn more about the 4x4s.
+This is vital in understanding the difference between diff lock and 4×4.

 1. Part-Time 4WDs